Russia says gas supplies to Europe are at maximum levels | DW | 13.10.2021

 Europe will need to negotiate new contracts with Russian oil giant Gazprom if it wants to receive more natural gas deliveries, the Kremlin said.

-New contracts will be needed for Russian energy company Gazprom to increase its natural gas deliveries to Europe, Russia's Energy Minister Nikolai Shulginov said Wednesday.
+New contracts will be needed for Russian energy company Gazprom to increase its natural gas deliveries to Europe, Russian Energy Minister Nikolai Shulginov said Wednesday.

 Europe has been struggling with a surge in gas prices and a stagnant supply.
 As economies ramp up after the easing of coronavirus restrictions, the demand in the continent has spiked.